The Talent Management Process: A Definitive Guide for 2026

 • Additional time off

-Team recognition isn’t just about rewarding the very top performer, either.
+Team recognition is about more than rewarding the very top performers.
 If your team members have been working hard on performance improvements or achieving professional certifications, take some time to recognize their hard work as well.

-A succession plan is a document that outlines how leadership and ownership roles will evolve over time.
-The succession planning process delivers many benefits to both business owners and workers, including:
+A succession plan is a map of the potential promotions of leadership roles and other roles over time, including how the transitioning of roles will occur.
+The succession planning process offers many benefits to both business owners and workers, including:

-• Team members gain increased confidence in their job security and role with the company
+• Team members gain increased confidence in their job security within the company

 • Collectively, teams get a better understanding of how their roles and departments may evolve through a sale, acquisition, merger, or initial public offering (IPO)